SaadAhmedSalim/SaadAhmedSalim/README.md

 <br>
   <img align="right" alt="GIF" src="https://github.com/SaadAhmedSalim/SaadAhmedSalim/blob/master/image/select1.gif?raw=true" width="500" height="320" />

+### Recent Update (What I will do in this October):
+<b><i>
+* I will do a project Called Library Management System with one of my friend.
+Details will be uploaded soon.  :tada:

+* I will work deeply with Raspberry Pi and thonny software.
+(With Team Mates) :pushpin:

+* I will colaborate my CSE482 Lab project.
+(Additionally) :sunrise:

+* I will make a github.io using gitLab (Later)
+</i></b>

 ### Talking about Personal Stuffs:

 * 🔭 I am currently digging deep into *Networking Design and Security using Cisco Packet Tracer* :bowtie: